Changissnz/nu_merchant_principal/README.md

 Computational reference networks complicate the categorization of nodes by their roles.
-In diagrams REFSTAR,REFPER, and REFALT, the undirected connections between nodes allowed for easier recognition of their most probable role, based on metrics concerning node-to-node distance and centrality.
+In diagrams REFSTAR,REFPER, and REFALT, the undirected connections between nodes allow for easier recognition of their most probable role, based on metrics concerning node-to-node distance and centrality.
 The additional feature of adding directions to these edges (connections) for